 - First Sail Skippers require a Sonar rating for the appropriate wind flag color.
 They take new sailors on the water for the first time and get them involved, while helping explain basic sailing concepts and, above all, making sure they have fun on their first day!

 - Assistant Instructors help instructors with lessons and activities, give personalized attention where the instructor cannot and help gather class equipment.
 They also act as peer mentors for juniors and sail with juniors in class in order to model skills and support them.

 - IITs who want to support a fun environment through community buildings should find out about opportunities by attending weekly meetings.

 - Community Builders plan and run fun theme days like our annual Pink Day fundraiser, and assist with weekly Fun & Games sessions.

-- Weekly IIT meetings with the IIT Coordinator.
-Work on their teaching skills, plan theme days, and have fun with their fellow IITs.
+- Weekly IIT meetings on Wednesdays 15:00-17:00.
+Work on their teaching skills, plan theme days, and have fun with fellow IITs.

-- Special IIT-only events such as Evening Sails and field trips!
+- IIT-only events such as Evening Sails and field trips!

-- Volunteer hours for school, church, or other organization.
+- Log volunteer hours for school, church, or other organization

 - The chance to plan and run Pink Day, our annual fundraiser for breast cancer awareness and research!

-- Learn leadership and organizational skills, make friends an above all have fun!
+- Learn leadership and organizational skills, make friends and above all have fun!